nushell/nushell.github.io/book/dataframes.md

 as you can see, the collect command executes the plan and creates a nushell table for you.

 All dataframes operations should work with eager or lazy dataframes.
-The are converted in the background for compatibility.
+They are converted in the background for compatibility.
 However, to take advantage of lazy operations if is recommended to only use lazy operations with lazy dataframes.